UM-PEPL/HallThruster.jl/docs/src/tutorials/simulation.md

 - `config`: the `Config` we ran the simulation with
 - `error`: A string containing any errors that occurred, along with traceback information.
 This is empty if `retcode` is not `:error`

-We can extract some useful global metrics from a solution, like thrust and discharge current.
+We can extract some useful global metrics from a solution, like thrust, discharge_current, and anode_efficiency.

 ```julia
 thrust = het.thruster(solution)